Links

 Reachability

-Whether an application contains code which will hit a vulnerable code path during execution.
+Whether an application contains code that will hit a vulnerable code path during execution.
 See Reachable vulnerabilities.

 Registry